jojozhuang/jojozhuang.github.io/_tutorial/githubpages/cannot-start-jekyll-at-specific-port.md

 > Handle error 'Address Already in Use' when starting Jekyll.

+## 1. Issue of 'Address Already in Use'
 I've set up my [GitHub Page website](http://jojozhuang.github.io/) locally.
 It works as expected.
 But sometimes, I'm unable to start Jekyll.
 I keep getting the following error after running 'jekyll serve' command.
 ```sh
 jekyll 3.5.2 | Error:  Address already in use - bind(2) for 127.0.0.1:4000